eric-luna/weather/README.md

 ### Tech

-Cinema Seeker/TV was bult using:
+Weather Checker was bult using:

 * Angular.js
 * Node.js